-Best Chex Mix Recipe:
+Best Chex Mix Recipe

-How do you make holiday Chex mix
+How do you make Holiday Chex Mix?

 Holiday Chex mix is simply a bunch of stuff like bugles, cereal mixes, pretzels, nuts and cheese crackers mixed together with butter and spices, then baked.
 I added red tortilla chips and pistachios, as well as dill for the festive red and green colors!
 Although this makes a great Christmas snack mix, you could eat this mix any time of the year!

-It also make a great edible gift!
+It also makes a great edible gift!

-So, if you are looking for a holiday snack mix, this one has it all and no sweet stuff!
+So, if you are looking for a savory holiday snack mix, this one has it all and no sweet stuff!

 Try some of my other snack food recipes!